 With 100% open-source Connected Data Platforms from Hortonworks, utilities enhance their grid visibility by orders of magnitude.
 Hortonworks’ energy big data management solution helps them monitor their data-in-motion from operated assets in real-time and compare that to deep historical analysis on past trends.
 That data discovery powers actionable intelligence for remote operations support, and also delivers real-time insights to: increase grid reliability, balance loads, reduce outages, and detect fraud.

 A Single View of Assets to Optimize Grid Operations

 Historically, power and utility companies’ operational technology (OT) and information technology (IT) systems have been developed, maintained, and used by siloed personnel within the organization.
 This reality has hindered cross-company collaboration and data visibility across business units, resulting in higher operating and energy costs, prolonged outages, inefficient operations, and poor customer service.

 From the beginning, Apache™ Hadoop® was architected to combine data from many different sources with highly variable formats.
 Apache NiFi identifies all of those sources and moves them to a central location for storage and analysis (both in real-time and batch).
-Now Hortonworks offers both of those technologies in an integrated set of solutions.
+Now Hortonworks offers both of those technologies in an integrated set of solutions for utilities data management and analytics.
 Connected Data Platforms integrate data from siloed operational, IT, and external systems, enabling OT/IT convergence to create new dashboards for a single view of assets.
 This cross-company visibility reduces downtime and optimizes grid operations, potentially saving millions of dollars.